Terms and Conditions

 Our courses are intended for the education of veterinary professionals only and are not intended to be a substitute for professional veterinary advice, diagnosis, or treatment.
 We do not accept responsibility for anyone acting as a result of information in, or views expressed on, our training courses including course materials.
-Opinions expressed are those of individual trainers and not necessarily those of Improve International Ltd and 5m Enterprises Inc. Delegates should take professional advice when dealing with specific situations.
+Opinions expressed are those of individual trainers and not necessarily those of Improve International.
+Delegates should take professional advice when dealing with specific situations.
 Delegates are responsible for confirming all medical information such as drug doses and medical accuracy against veterinary literature as needed.

 Should a Delegate require an invitation letter from us, we are able to provide this as long as full payment of the training course fee has been received.
 We are not able to act on behalf of the delegate and we are not responsible for any costs incurred by failure to obtain a full visa.